gzachariadis/Windows-10/README.md

 <div align="justify">I have tried my best to do exensive reseach on each tweak, but that doesn't mean that subtitutes your own judgment and liabillity.</div>

-#### **Please backup your registry before any changes or use a Virtual-Machine or a spare computer.
-I am not liable for any problems that arise from executing these.**
+<div align="justify"><b>Please backup your registry before any changes or use a Virtual-Machine or a spare computer.
+I am not liable for any problems that arise from executing these.</b></div>

 <div align="justify">The tweaks contain <b>Sources</b> that have useful information around each individual tweak.
 Please do open those and do your own research before applying changes to your system.</div>

 <div align="justify">After you have applied the settings using the registry files, I suggest you go into your registry and verify the changes yourself and/or test the functionallity it promises.</div>

-The [Sources](#Bibliography) where I gathered the plethora of registry tweaks that can be found under this repository, are at the bottom of this file.
-Enjoy :)
+<div align="justify">The Sources, where I gathered the plethora of registry tweaks that can be found under this repository, are at the bottom of this file.</div>

 ### System Services